Decoding-Data-Jobs/data-jobs-project/README.md

 4. What words are most common in data job descriptions

-5. What are the overall top things to learn for data jobs?
+5. What are the overall top skills to learn for data jobs?

-6. Do a majority of places allow wor from home or want you in the work place?
+6. Do a majority of places allow work from home or want you in the work place?

-7. What skills are most prevalent in our postings for programming languages, ML Algorithyms, tools?
+7. What skills are most prevalent in our postings for programming languages, machine learning methods, tools?

-8. When do we see most data jobs being posted?
+8. What time of year do we see most data jobs being posted?

-9. What are top skills overall?
+9. What are the most desirable skills?